philote/Spirtuum/firebender-memory-bank/firebenderrules.md

   - Place everything in a single scrollable container
   - Use regular Column with forEachIndexed instead of LazyColumn for sections containing lists
 - Always test scroll behavior on different screen sizes

+## Recipe Guidelines
+- When creating new recipes, follow the established JSON format
+- Place recipe JSON files in commonMain/resources/recipes directory
+- Required fields for recipes:
+  - name (String)
+  - createdAt (Timestamp)
+  - updatedAt (Timestamp)
+- Include these fields for better user experience:
+  - about (String): Background info about the cocktail
+  - instructions (List of String): Step-by-step preparation
+  - ingredients (List of Ingredient objects): Components with amounts and units
+  - tags (List of String): For categorization and filtering
+- For ancestral cocktails, include the "ancestral" tag
+- High-quality recipes should include historical context and expert tips in the "about" and "notes" fields